 *BioE will replace Biotechnical Engineering (BE), which PLTW will continue to offer until the end of the 2016-17 school year.
 BE End of Course Assessments will no longer be available after spring 2015.

 Open doors in any career with computer science!
-In CSE, students create apps for mobile devices, automate tasks in a variety of languages, and find patterns in data.
-Students collaborate to create and present solutions that can improve people’s lives, and weigh the ethical and societal issues of how computing and connectivity are changing the world.*CSE is also the first course in PLTW's Computer Science program.
-Students will be able to count CSE as both the third course of PLTW Engineering and the first course of PLTW Computer Science if they decide to pursue and complete two programs of study.
+In CSP, students create apps for mobile devices, automate tasks in a variety of languages, and find patterns in data.
+Students collaborate to create and present solutions that can improve people’s lives, and weigh the ethical and societal issues of how computing and connectivity are changing the world.*CSP is also the first course in PLTW's Computer Science program.
+Students will be able to count CSP as both the third course of PLTW Engineering and the first or second course of PLTW Computer Science if they decide to pursue and complete two programs of study.
 Click here for more about our Computer Science program.

 Course descriptions are from PLTW website.
 For additional information, visit the PLTW website.